Recognizing Your Buying Power And Working With BrandsFeb 08, 2024

 How can you make finding the right products at the right prices that can be shipped and delivered to you on time less stressful?

 Working directly with brands and building relationships with vendors and manufacturers is an essential piece of the sourcing puzzle.
 As your subscription box grows, so does your buying power.
 And with greater buying power comes more opportunities to reduce the stress.

 Developing your buying power comes with time and experience.
 Today I’m sharing my journey toward recognizing and capitalizing on my buying power, how I put it to work for me, and how you can start doing the same.

 Work with companies that fit your needs and your brand.

 Finding the right fit with anyone you work with is important.
 You want to make sure the company holds the same values you do and will work as hard as you do for your business.

 I paid a retainer and committed to a 3-month contract.
 It was awful.
 We didn't have the same vision.
-Pricing was off, the quality was not what I was used to, communicating with them was hard.
+Pricing was off, the quality was not what I was used to, and communicating with them was hard.
 It wasn't the right fit.

 Then something happened that changed everything.
-An item of mine was held-up in customs.
-The Chinese New Year hit and my items would sit there for over a month.
-I reached out to one of my US-based suppliers to see if they could help me get something quickly.
-They did.
+An item of mine was held up in customs.
+The Chinese New Year hit and my items were going to be delayed for over a month.
+I had a big problem and I needed to solve it - fast.

 The owner of the company called me.
 She was curious about my business and why I would order hundreds of the same item each time.
 We talked for over an hour.
 I felt like she was sent to me on purpose.

-She LOVED my business and wanted to be apart of it.
-She knew that I wasn't a one time sale for her.
+She LOVED my business and wanted to be a part of it.
+She knew that I wasn't a one-time sale for her.